ecorvo/wp-visual-slidebox-builder/README.md

 Easy copy/pase shortcode
 Hope you enjoy this plugin and find it useful.
 If you have any suggestions please speak up, will love to hear about it.

-For a live demo visit the plugin's website
+For a live demo visit the plugin's <a href="http://wordpressvisualslideboxbuilder.com">website</>